'Stupid' NHL divisional playoff format is drawing criticism - News 12 Now

 “It’s tough because if you have had the best season of any team in the regular season, you feel like you should get some sort of relief going into the playoffs,” said Shattenkirk, whose Blues finished first or second five times and never reached the Cup Final.

-Capitals veteran defenseman Brooks Orpik sees no use complaining because this is the format at least through 2018-19.
+Capitals veteran defenseman Brooks Orpik said players strongly opposed this idea during collective bargaining negotiations a few years ago but sees no use complaining because this is the format at least through 2018-19.
 Detroit Red Wings GM Ken Holland said there hasn’t been talk of altering the format and said, “You can’t constantly change the system based on the balance of power at any given time.”

 Columbus, in the playoffs for just the third time in franchise history, will take it no matter the format.